 How Will You Travel?

-There are a wide range of travel options options for pets, so you don’t have to compromise on your journey.
+There is a wide range of travel options for pets, so you don’t have to compromise on your journey.

 If you are going to travel by plane, make sure you have a container for them to call home during the trip.
 You can hire these from a number of reputable sources, or you can buy one if you are going to make multiple trips.
 Prices range from $50 – $100.

-Travelling by boat is slightly more expensive, with individual quotes available depending on your personal situation and the distance being travelled.
+Traveling by boat is slightly more expensive, with individual quotes available depending on your personal situation and the distance being traveled.
 Prices can start at around $800, so be sure to check the details and the fine print before you head out.
 Pricing is also dependent on breed, some of which are banned by some cruise companies.
 Check with your boat company for more personalized information.

 Most services allow a guide dog or assistance dog at no extra cost to you, but for a travel companion, pricing varies.
 This may also be up to the discretion of your driver, so it’s essential to check beforehand.